-This quirky novelty along South Carolina Highway 174 stands proud as a testament to the offbeat spirit of Edisto Island.
-The Edisto Island Mattress Tree is one of two celebrated local landmarks that locals and visitors alike have come to love about the island, the other is the famous Edisto Island Mystery Tree.)
+This quirky novelty, found along South Carolina Highway 174, proudly serves as a testament to the offbeat spirit of Edisto Island.
+It is one of several celebrated landmarks that surprise visitors to the island.
+(Another is the famous Edisto Island Mystery Tree.)

-Known to some locals as Mattress Point, this mattress swing was the idea of Edisto Island native, Frank “Tish” Gadsden, whose mother was a direct descendant of slaves on the island.
-It is said that the mattress tree began as a bit of a “dog house” for Tish when he partook in libations and his wife would get angry.
-He is noted as saying he had a cot on the ground and he looked above to the gnarling branches of this ancient oak and thought to himself to hang his bedding in a tree like a hammock.
-What began to locals in the 1970s as a curiosity or eyesore became a beloved landmark where friends would come to visit, play cards and lovingly tell tall tales.
-Tish once had a fruit stand here but his business would later become charging people a nominal fee to take a picture of his landmark that was sure to become a legend.
+Hanging at what locals sometimes call Mattress Point, the swing belonged to Edisto native Frank “Tish” Gadsden, a descendant of island slaves.
+Legend holds that the mattress originally served a something of a “dog house” for Gadsden, whose wife didn’t like when he drank.
+Initially he “slept it off” on a cot, but one night, looking up at the graceful branches of this ancient oak, Gadsden thought to hang his bedding in the tree like a hammock.
+That was back in the 1970s; over time, the mattress became a favorite spot for friends to visit, play cards, laugh, and tell tall tales in the breeze.
+For awhile Gadsden kept a fruit stand here, but his business eventually become charging curious visitors a nominal fee to take a picture on his swing.
 Every summer a new mattress was put out on the tree and each winter it was taken down.

-Reflections on the Edisto Island Mattress Tree
+Reflections of the Edisto Island Mattress Tree

 More Pictures of the Edisto Island Mattress Tree